 These Freeze Best

-Some dishes are more suited than others to cooking in large quantities and
+Some dishes are more suited than others to cooking in large quantities and freezing in individual portions.

 Foods that lend themselves to freezing and reheating include: